Your dive business buddy!

 Wanna stay in the loop?

-This page provides additional information on topics discussed in the Beginner's Guide.
-Without reading that book, you would miss the context and the meaning of this information.
+The following list provides sources of additional information for people who have read “The Ultimate Beginner’s Guide to Scuba Diving.”
+Without reading the book, you would miss the context and the meaning of this information.

 A worldwide list of dive training agencies.